raycast/extensions/extensions/pipe-commands/README.md

 ## Adding Additional Pipe Commands

-Use the `Create Pipe command` command to generate a new pipe command template.
+Use the `Create Script Command` command to generate a new script command, then change the `@raycast.mode` value to `pipe`.

 The Pipe command syntax is very similar to the [script command syntax](https://github.com/raycast/script-commands/blob/master/README.md), with some caveats: